safaci2000/esnet.github.io/docs/index.rst

 page has links to each of ESnet's publically visible software projects.

 esmond_
-    esmond is a package for collecting time series metrics from networks, with good support for SNMP.
+    esmond is a package for collecting time series metrics which is used primarily for perfSONAR.
+Currently esmond is only supported for use as part of the perfSONAR toolkit.

 iperf_
     iperf is a TCP, UDP, and SCTP network bandwidth measurement tool.